Rufus For Real

 The Two-Minute Spatchcock

-Place the chicken breast-side down and, using heavy-duty kitchen shears, cut along both sides of the backbone to remove it (save it for broth!).
-Flip the bird, press firmly on the breastbone until it lays flat, and voilà — even roasting guaranteed.
+• Place the chicken breast-side down and use heavy-duty kitchen shears to cut along both sides of the backbone (save it for broth).

-Gently loosen the skin over the breasts, thighs, and drumsticks so you can tuck in that compound butter later.
-Operation Spatchcock: complete.
+• Loosen the skin over the breasts, thighs, and drumsticks so you can tuck in the compound butter later.

 step by step instructions on how to spatchcock a chicken